EeroMutka/Fire/README.md

 # Fire Libraries

-***WARNING**: Although I use this code myself, it's still experimental and will go through lots more iteration!*
+***WARNING**: Although I use this code myself, it's still heavily work-in-progress, missing features and going through constant iteration!*

 This is a collection of easy-to-use programming libraries that are compatible with both C and C++.
 The following libraries are included: